OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 ## Maturity 2 - Validate the architecture security mechanisms
 ### Benefit
-This activity validates the security mechanisms on the attack surface of the sofware and infrastructure architecture.
+This activity validates the security mechanisms on the attack surface of the software and infrastructure architecture.

 ### Activity
 For each interface in the application and infrastructure architecture, formally iterate through the list of security mechanisms and analyze the system for their provision.
-This type of analysis should be performed on both internal interfaces, e.g. between tiers, as well as external ones, e.g. those comprising the attack surface.
+Perform this type of analysis  on both internal interfaces, e.g. between tiers, as well as external ones, e.g. those comprising the attack surface.

-The six main security mechanisms to consider are authentication, user access management, input validation, output encoding, error handling and logging.
+The six main security mechanisms to consider are authentication, user access management, input validation, output encoding, error handling, and logging.
 Where relevant, also consider the mechanisms of cryptography or privacy.
 For each interface, determine where in the system design each mechanism is provided and note any missing or unclear features as findings.
-Also identify the high-risk design decisions that have been made as part of the architecture and validate these.
+Identify and validate the high-risk design decisions made as part of the architecture.

-This analysis should be conducted by security-savvy staff with assistance from the project team for application-specific knowledge.
-This analysis should be performed upon major architecture changes, usually toward the end of a design phase.
-After initial analysis, subsequent analysis is required to update the findings based on changes being made during the development cycle.
+Conduct analysis to update the findings based on changes made during the development cycle.

 ### Maturity Questions
 #### Q 1